leByteBuster/timetravelDB/README_DOCKER.md

 # running the tests

-# running docker compose

 # timescaledb:

 ## manually starting setting up docker testing environment

 ### making a backup
   - run the psql terminal of the timescaledb docker container: `docker exec -it test_timescaledb psql -U postgres`
   - `pg_dump -Fc -f <database>.bak <database>`
   - either copy it from a running container using `docker cp` or use a shared volume for the /tmp/ directory

 ### restoring the backup
   - start container: